NATO and Russia – back to Cold War?

 More and more Cold War power dynamics can be seen in Europe.
 Yet again – we are reminding that the “End of History” thesis of Fukuyama couldn’t be more wrong – compare the article here.
-Below you can find a kind of Chessboard with the current NATO vs. Russia conflict.
+Below is a kind of chessboard illustrating the current NATO vs. Russia conflict.

-There are just above 17000 nuclear weapons worldwide.
-And only about 500 of those are held by countries other than NATO countries and Russia.
-So even if we had peaceful years, this region is still potentially the most dangerous place on earth.
-And the instability in between the two giant powers is rising.
+There are just over 17,000 nuclear weapons worldwide, and only about 500 of those are held by countries other than NATO members and Russia.
+Even during peaceful years, this region remains potentially the most dangerous place on Earth.
+And instability between the two great powers is rising.

 The confrontation between NATO and Russia - bases and nukes on both sides.